zksecurity/stwo-book/src/how-it-works/air/overview.md

 As shown in an earlier section (refer to [Components](../../air-development/components/index.md)), Stwo represents the trace using multiple tables where each table is referred to as a _component_.
 An AIR in Stwo is a collection of multiple components.
 Components can interact with one another, and the consistency of these interactions is verified using [_logUp_](https://eprint.iacr.org/2022/1530.pdf).

-For example, in the [hash function example](../../air-development/components/index.md#hash-function-example), the scheduling component and computing component interact with each other: the computing component looks up inputs from the scheduling component, and the scheduling component looks up outputs from the computing component.
+For example, in the [hash function example](../../air-development/components/index.md#hash-function-example), the scheduling component and computing component interact with each other, where both the components lookup the input and output pair.
 The consistency of this interaction is then verified by adding logUp constraints to each component.

 Each component consists of a trace table of a specific height along with a set of constraints.
 These constraints include computation constraints as well as lookup constraints (refer to [Lookups](../lookups.md)).